top of page

 We're neighbors helping neighbors!

-Throughout last year, the support in terms of receiving, inspecting, inside sorting, portioning and storage as well as curb-side preparations before food distribution has been unbelievable.
+Throughout emergeny operation years, the support in terms of receiving, inspecting, inside sorting, portioning and storage as well as curb-side preparations before food distribution has been unbelievable.

-Countless good-hearted, kind, generous people give and help.
-They come to our food pantry with their time, their talents, and their caring.
-When these people team up with our patrons in need, that’s when the magic happens.
+Countless good-hearted, kind, generous people gave and helped.
+They came to our food pantry with their time, their talents, and their caring.
+When these people teamed up with our patrons in need, that’s when the magic happened.

-Without the helping hands-on support of countless volunteers, this program could not have completed such a monumental task.
-We have a wonderful community who supports us!
+Without the helping hands-on support of countless volunteers, this monumental program could not have been successful.
+We have a wonderful community who supported us through thick and thin!

-All pantry activities including, but not limited to receiving, unpacking, inspection, storage, sorting, portioning, repacking and curbside distribution are conducted in strict accordance with the USDA food safety guidelines.
+All pantry activities including, but not limited to receiving, unpacking, inspection, storage, sorting, portioning, repacking and curbside distribution were conducted in strict accordance with the USDA food safety guidelines.

-Furthermore, the COVID safety guidelines are rigorously followed by the volunteers and patrons.
+Furthermore, the COVID safety guidelines were rigorously followed by the volunteers and patrons.

 CFP Volunteers